Watch: Stunning footage shows the moment a humpback whale came up for air in the Firth of Forth

-Firth of Forth humpback: Incredible drone footage captures huge whale coming up for air
+Firth of Forth humpback whale: Incredible drone footage captures huge whale coming up for air

 This incredible drone footage shows a humpback whale coming up for air in the Firth of Forth.